 - Onion: Use either white or yellow onion to flavor the sauce.
 Soften the onion in butter to bring out the natural sweetness.

-- Sauce: Milk makes the sauce creamy without being too rich or heavy.
-Broth may not be traditional, but it adds flavor and salt to the sauce.
+- Sauce: Milk makes the sauce creamy without being too rich or heavy while broth adds flavor and salt to the sauce.
 I prefer chicken broth, but vegetable broth can be used.

-- Variation: Add ½ teaspoon of dried thyme, crushed rosemary, or 1 tablespoon fresh parsley or chives to the flour.
+- Seasonings: The seasonings are simple, and it’s important to salt each layer of potatoes.
+You can add ½ teaspoon of dried thyme, crushed rosemary, or 1 tablespoon fresh parsley to the sauce if desired.

 The main difference between scalloped potatoes and potatoes au gratin is the cheese.
 Scalloped potatoes don’t generally contain cheese (although you can add cheese if you’d like).